Tsinghua-MARS-Lab/StateTransformer/README.md

 --forward_specified_key_points False \
 `

+### Train with different encoder(same backbone)
+To choose different encoder, please set the attribute `--encoder_type`.
+The choices are [`raster`, `vector`].
+With different `--task` setting, the encoder can be initilized with different classes.

+### Train with differnet decoder(same backbone)
+To choose different decoder, please set the attribute `--decoder_type`.
+The choices are [`mlp`, `diffusion`].

+### Train only diffusion decoder, without backbone
-if you want to train diffusion decoder only, please set `--task diffusion_decoder` and change the `--saved_dataset_folder` to the folder storing correspond transformerbackbone features dataset.
-Additionally, to initilize backbone weights, remember to set `--model_pretrain_name_or_path`
+If you want to train diffusion decoder only, please set `--task` to `train_diffusion_decoder`.
+In this case, the model is initilized without a transformer backbone(Reduce the infence time to build backbone feature).
+In the meanwhile, please change the `--saved_dataset_folder` to the folder which stores 'backbone features dataset', preprocessed previously.

+## To eval only:

 ## To predict: